CWolfs/MissionControl-Site/docs/overview/install.md

 To install Mission Control just:

 - Download the mod
+- Since the HBS mod loader isn't fully working yet you must use [ModTek](https://github.com/BattletechModders/ModTek/releases) community mod loader
-- Unzip it into your HBS mod folder under your `Documents/My Games/BattleTech/mods/HBS` folder (or [ModTek](https://github.com/BattletechModders/ModTek/releases) mod folder)
+- Place the mod into your `BATTLETECH/Mods` folder
 - Launch BattleTech and ensure 'Mission Control' is enabled in the Mod Loader menu
 - Enjoy!